-Traditional lithium ion batteries use graphite in the anode: each gram of graphite stores enough energy to watch movies on a smartphone for about two hours.
+Traditional lithium ion batteries use graphite in the anode: a graphite-based battery in a smartphone stores enough energy to watch movies for about two hours.

 So, why don’t all lithium ion batteries already use silicon anodes instead of graphite?
 Current forms of silicon expand on charging – and an expanding battery would break the phone!

 Nexeon has been working to overcome this expansion issue and is developing silicon anodes that: